balajich/Automation/README.md

 # Automation
-Contains automation script that are command used
+Contains automation script that are commanly used.